wp-plugins/typofr/readme.txt

 * Use of Jolitypo as a typographic library

-== Future (aka.
-TODO) ==
+== Thanks ==

- * Make a back-office interface allowing to choose which module applies to which content types
- * Improve plugin to manage other languages
- * Contribute to these other languages support on the JoliTypo repository !
+ * https://github.com/damienalexandre, lead developer of the JoliTypo library
+ * https://github.com/darklg for its wordpress skills and input